highcharts/node-export-server/README.md

 - `async killPool()`: Kills all workers in the pool, destroys the pool, and closes the browser instance.

-- `getGeneralOptions()`: Gets the general options of the export server instance.
+- `getOptions(getGlobal = false)`: Gets the global options of the export server instance.

+  - `@param {boolean} [getGlobal = false]` - Optional parameter to decide whether to return the reference to the global options of the server instance object or return a copy of it.
-  -`@returns {Object}` The general options object.
+  - `@returns {Object}` The global options object of the server instance.

-- `setGeneralOptions(customOptions = {}, cliArgs = [])`: Sets the general options of the export server instance, keeping the principle of the options load priority from all available sources.
+- `setOptions(customOptions = {}, cliArgs = [])`: Sets the general options of the export server instance, keeping the principle of the options load priority from all available sources.
 It accepts optional `customOptions` object and `cliArgs` array with arguments from the CLI.
 These options will be validated and applied if provided.

   - `@param {Object} [customOptions={}]` - Optional custom options for additional configuration.
   - `@param {Array.<string>} [cliArgs=[]]` - Optional command line arguments for additional configuration.
+  - `@param {boolean} [modifyGlobal = false]` - Optional parameter to decide whether to update and return the reference to the global options of the server instance object or return a copy of it.
   - `@returns {Object}` The updated general options object, reflecting the merged configuration from all available sources.

 - `async shutdownCleanUp(exitCode)`: Clean up function to trigger before ending process for the graceful shutdown.